zkayns/zgames/README.md

 * Changed TwitchTetris options menu range input accent color
 * TwitchTetris options menu slider thumb now uses the pointer cursor
 ### 2.5.7 (12.15.2025)
-* Added new range input styling to TwitchTetris' options menu
+* Added new range input styling to TwitchTetris options menu
+* Negative values for TwitchTetris Random Seed cheat no longer crash the game
+* Negative values for TwitchTetris Row Blocker cheat no longer crash the game
+* TwitchTetris Piece Binds cheat now binds number keys
+* Fixed parts of the TwitchTetris UI rendering with the wrong color due to a capitalization error
+* TwitchTetris now has a texture index defined in Constants.js
+* Continued TwitchTetris code cleanup